Linuxfabrik/monitoring-plugins/check-plugins/nodebb-cache/README.rst

       -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-      -c CRIT, --critical CRIT
-                            Set the CRIT threshold as a percentage.
+      -c, --critical CRIT   Set the CRIT threshold as a percentage.
 Default: >= 90 --insecure            This option explicitly allows to perform "insecure" SSL connections.
 Default: False
       --no-proxy            Do not use a proxy.
 Default: False